top of page

 Smuggling through the use of aircraft has a long history, dating back to the invention of flight.
 However, the landscape of aerial drug smuggling saw a seismic shift in 2013 with the introduction of affordable, easy-to-fly quaddrones.
 Initially, these devices were dismissed by authorities due to their limited payload capacity.
 However, drug traffickers quickly adapted, customizing quaddrones for the clandestine transport of narcotics.

-As law enforcement agencies grapple with this burgeoning threat, the world of quaddrones remains a complex and rapidly evolving arena, presenting an ongoing challenge in the fight against drug trafficking.
+As law enforcement agencies find new innovative ways to reduce this burgeoning threat, the world of quaddrones remains a complex and rapidly evolving arena, presenting an ongoing challenge in the fight against drug trafficking.

 # # #